 Mutual funds are a lot like ETFs in many ways.
 They are a fund—divided into units—which holds stocks, bonds, real estate, or other assets.
 You can easily buy and sell mutual funds using a brokerage account or your bank account.
 Like ETFs, mutual funds hold numerous assets to offer diversification to their investors.

-Mutual funds are very liquid and are bought and sold at their true current value.
+Mutual funds are very liquid and are bought and sold at the end of each trading day at their true current value.
 Mutual funds are divided into units for easy buying and selling, just like ETFs are.
 Unit values are often designed to be less than $100/unit.
 If the value exceeds a certain amount, the administrator will split each unit into two or three units, thereby reducing the price per unit.
 This has no impact on your account value as you would receive two or three units for each unit you held before the split.

 In Canada, most mutual funds are very expensive.
 The annual management fees can easily be 2.0% of assets or higher.
 Part of this fee goes to paying the person who sold you the mutual funds while the remainder is retained by the bank or insurance company to manage the fund.

 As with ETFs, mutual fund fees are automatically deducted from the fund.
 Because the fees charged by mutual funds are so large, it causes a significant drag on the returns of the mutual fund over time.